-Biden to detail storm response, survey damage in Louisiana
+Biden says Ida, wildfires show ‘climate crisis’ has struck

 Asked what type of assistance he planned to request from Biden, Edwards said, “Quite frankly, the list is going to be very, very long.”
 But he said a priority would be for a housing program to help people rebuild.

-The White House says Biden has been getting regular updates on the storm and its aftermath.
-He has held several conference calls with governors and local officials to discuss preparations and needs after the storm, and has received briefings from FEMA Administrator Deanne Criswell.
+The White House says Biden has held several conference calls with governors and local officials to discuss preparations and needs after the storm, and has received briefings from Federal Emergency Management Agency Administrator Deanne Criswell.

 FEMA had sent tons of supplies, including generators, tarps and other materials to the region before the storm, and federal response teams are working on search and rescue.